The commercial fishing industry catches fish in the following ways:

 Every year, approximately 100,000 seals, whales, and porpoises become entangled in fishing nets and fishing line and drown.
 At least 20,000 dolphins, who naturally swim with yellowfin tuna, drown annually in fishing nets meant for the latter.
 Thousands of sea turtles are also inadvertently killed by nets meant to catch shrimp.
 Millions of birds suffer the same fate.
 Most tackle victims are never found; instead, they suffer slow, agonizing deaths

 The feet, beaks, and throats of other birds, particularly swans and ducks, frequently become hooked or torn by fishing hooks and lures, often causing fatal injuries including severed wings or feet.
 Countless birds also die after swallowing fishhooks, as do many turtles, bats, and other animals.
-Otters, for instance, may swallow so much plastic fishing lure that they can no longer digest their food.
+Otters, for instance, may swallow so much plastic fishing lure that they can no longer digest their d.
 Pets and livestock are also affected.

 Some fisherman purposely kill or maim wildlife, including seals, otters, herons, cormorants, birds, and marine mammals, who they perceive to be a threat to their catch.
 They may shoot, trap, or deliberately entangle the animals, or they may call for these animals to be culled.
 Culling is especially damaging to endangered species like otters and voles who depend on watersides.
 Aquafarmers may also harm fish-eating birds, who are naturally drawn to aquaculture ponds.
 Many aquafarmers kill the birds, even though they could instead use a non-lethal repellant.

 The fishing industry poses a further threat to wild fish populations when farmed fish escape.
 Thousands regularly break free of cages that have been damaged by storms and the like.
 When the farmed fish interbreed with wild fish, their offspring are generally less able to survive.
-The farmed-fish may also destroy indigenous species by creating additional competition for food and by introducing parasitic infections into native populations.
+The farmed-fish may also destroy indigenous species by creating additional competition for d and by introducing parasitic infections into native populations.

 Not only are there naturally occurring toxins in fish and shellfish, but the former can accumulate high levels of chemical residue.
 In other words, pollutants like mercury, lead, and pesticides can concentrate in sea creatures.
 Fish flesh may store contaminants such as PCBS, dioxins, radioactive substances, and toxic metals, which can cause health problems in humans